yasmin2624/Exam-Planner-with-Graph-Networks/README.md

 Run the cells inside Networks.ipynb.

 📊 Example Output

 -Graph visualization showing how courses are connected.

 -Assigned time slots for each course with minimal conflicts.
-Graph visualization showing how courses are connected.

-Assigned time slots for each course with minimal conflicts.